mitryp/flutter_nestjs_paginate/README.md

 - get/set int **`page`** - the page of the paginated data to be requested.
 Default: `1`.
 - get/set int **`limit`** - the maximum amount of entries per page.
 Default: `20`.
 - get/set Object? **`search`** - the search query to be sent.
 Default: `null`.
-    Note that the search object must be string-serialisable in a meaningful way with `toString` for it to be correctly received by your server.
+    Note that the search object must be string-serializable in a meaningful way with `toString` for it to be correctly received by your server.

 If any of these fields are changed, the controller will notify its listeners (unless changed inside the `silently` function).